shawnMthompson/MAITS-Website/README.md

 1. Clone the repository to your local machine.
 2. Open the 'index.html' file in a web browser to view the website.
 Will require a live server extension or any other hosting solution of your choosing.

-# REMAINING TASKS

-- Re-work the HTML to make it more accesssible and responsive
-- DRY the CSS (there appears to be a lot of redundant styling that either conflicts or has no effect, I genuinely don't know what was I doing lol).
-- Consider adding a rotating element that swaps out the banner every ~5-10 seconds to showcase more of what the business has to offer.
-- Add a .gitignore for the ds_store file.

 # LICENSE

 This project is licensed under the MIT License